Did Ted Cruz Say the ‘Right’ Thing at the Republican Convention?

 My problem with Cruz’s speech is it was all about his views and what he thought was the right thing to do.
 In making the case for the delegates to vote based on their conscience, Cruz was telling them what their conscience should be on a variety of political and religious issues.
 If he had, instead, discussed it from a dispassionate, moral point of view then I would have found it to be a principled speech.

 The gratuitous remark by Cruz acknowledging that Trump is the nominee and then telling the delegates to vote their conscience gave out the message that if one’s conscience says not to support Trump, other values such as honoring the decision of the party and loyalty to the party are meaningless.

 The bottom line for me is Cruz should have declined to speak once he had decided not to support Trump.
 Logic dictates that a convention is not for the purpose of one person promoting his views and ignoring what the candidate stands for.
 Imagine if each speaker had acted in such an egoistic manner.

-Blog posted by Dr. Steven Mintz, aka Ethics Sage, on March 24, 2015.
-Professor Mintz is on the faculty of the Orfalea College of Business at Cal Poly San Luis Obispo.
+Blog posted by Steven Mintz on July 26, 2016.
+Dr. Mintz is Professor Emeritus from Cal Poly San Luis Obispo.
 He also blogs at: www.workplaceethicsadvice.com.